Se7en-Seas/boring-vault/README.md

 In order to run the tests make sure the following is done.

 1. Foundry is [installed](https://book.getfoundry.sh/getting-started/installation)
-2. Copy `sample.env`, rename the copy to `.env`, and add your infura key.
+2. Copy `sample.env`, rename the copy to `.env`, and update all RPCs.
 3. Run `forge install`
 4. Run `forge test`